ErikRospo/Mini-8/ISA.md

 Both formats Alphabetic and Hexadecimal (`10` and `11`) SHOULD output uppercase letters.

-Calling `WRT` in ASCII format with an immediate value of `0x00` will clear the terminal.
+Calling `WRT` in UTF-8 format with an immediate value of `0x00` will clear the terminal.

+Implementations SHOULD support UTF-8, but MAY use ASCII if it is infeasable to implement UTF-8.
+If they do, the maximum supported value should be `0x7f`, DEL.
+Values higher than this should be replaced with `?`, as usual.

 #### Jump Instructions